4d/docs/website/translated_docs/pt/Extensions/develop-components.md

 - The `Get pointer` command will not return a pointer to a variable of the host project if it is called from a component and vice versa.

 - The component architecture allows the coexistence, within the same interpreted project, of both interpreted and compiled components (conversely, only compiled components can be used in a compiled project).
 In order to use pointers in this case, you must respect the following principle: the interpreter can unpoint a pointer built in compiled mode; however, in compiled mode, you cannot unpoint a pointer built in interpreted mode.
-Let’s illustrate this principle with the following example: given two components, C (compiled) and I (interpreted), installed in the same host project.
+In order to use pointers in this case, you must respect the following principle: the interpreter can unpoint a pointer built in compiled mode; however, in compiled mode, you cannot unpoint a pointer built in interpreted mode.
  - If component C defines the `myCvar` variable, component I can access the value of this variable by using the pointer `->myCvar`.
  - If component I defines the `myIvar` variable, component C cannot access this variable by using the pointer `->myIvar`.
 This syntax causes an execution error.